pommes/backup_fhw/README.md

 <h1>Documentation</h1>
-<p>cmd Scripts for Windows for doing daily, weekly, monthly and yearly backups of a specific path in multiple generations.</p>
+<p>cmd Scripts for Windows for doing daily, weekly, monthly and yearly backups of a specific path in multiple generations.
+The script uses the windows standard command line tool 'robocopy' to create the backups.</p>

 <h2>Syntax</h2>
 <p>Since the comments in the scripts are in german, this documentation explains the same in english.</p>